null Skip to main content

 Product Information

-Felimazole® Coated Tablets are an oral medication that works on the thyroid gland and inhibits the production of thyroid hormones.
+• Felimazole Coated Tablets contain methimazole, an antithyroid drug that blocks the production of thyroid hormones.

 For